Rvvshid04/Rvvshid04/README.md

 </h1>

 ---
+## About Me

-I’m a Software Engineering Undergrad in a Kingston University degree program.
-Currently based in the tropical island of Sri Lanka 🌏.
+- 🎓 I’m a Software Engineering Undergrad in a Kingston University degree program.

-## What I’m Working On
+- 🌏 Currently based in the tropical island of Sri Lanka .

-- I’m currently focused on my education, personal projects, and learning new things in tech.
+- 💻 I’m focused on learning, building personal projects, and exploring new things in tech.
-- I’m open to collaboration and would love to work with others on interesting projects.
+- 🤝 I’m open to collaboration and would love to work with others on interesting projects.

 ---

 ## Get in Touch

-##### Feel free to check out my portfolio
+##### 📂 Check out my site
 <a href="https://rvvshid04.github.io/" target="_blank">
     <img src="https://img.shields.io/badge/Portfolio-FF5722?style=for-the-badge&logo=todoist&logoColor=white" target="_blank" />
 </a>

-##### You can reach me through:
+##### 📬 Reach out if you’re working on something exciting or just want to connect!
 <div align="left">
   <a href="mailto:raashid.arq@gmail.com">
     <img src="https://img.shields.io/badge/Gmail-333333?style=for-the-badge&logo=gmail&logoColor=red" />